DNAstack/wdl-ci/README.md

 4. Fill out tests and engines sections of [the config file](#config-file-structure).

-5. Trigger the action
+5. Trigger the action.

 Depending on the workflow you have configured, push to a non-main/master branch or open a pull request.
 Test runs will be triggered for any tasks that have altered digests (when initially adding the config file, this will be all tests, since their digests will be initialized to `""`) and that have tests defined.
 Test run status can be monitored on [Workbench](https://workbench.dnastack.com).

 # The wdl-ci config file

-Th configuration file is named `wdl-ci.config.json` and should be created at the root of the repo where wdl-ci is installed, i.e. the repo that hosts workflow files to be tested.
+The configuration file is named `wdl-ci.config.json` and should be created at the root of the repo where wdl-ci is installed, i.e. the repo that hosts workflow files to be tested.

 ## Generating and updating the config file

 Generate a config file: `wdl-ci generate-config` (using Docker: `docker run -v ${PWD}:/usr/test dnastack/wdl-ci:latest generate-config`).

 This will search through the present working directory for all files with ".wdl" extensions and initialize the wdl-ci configuration file (`wdl-ci.config.json`).
 Tests and engines may then be configured by the user.
 The `workflow.task.digest` field should not be altered by the user; this field is used to detect task changes and rerun tests where necessary.

 ## Config file structure